 The Highland Virtual Academy provides pupils in the senior phase with the opportunities to take courses that may not be available in their own school.
 Courses are delivered face-to-face through a digital learning platform such as VScene or Google Meet at weekly timetabled periods.
 There is an emphasis on high quality learning and teaching and pupils' resources are stored on G-Suite and Google Classrooms.
 Monitoring and Tracking procedures are carried out three times a year and pupils regularly receive constructive feedback on their strengths and areas to improve.
 All Highland Virtual Academy courses are delivered by experienced Highland Council teachers.

-Whilst the finalised list of subjects on offer next year has not been finalised, there are usually AH in Maths, Chemistry, Physics, Music, German, History; H in Human Biology, Modern studies, Photography, Music, German, Spanish; N5s in German, Spanish.
+Whilst the finalised list of subjects on offer next year has not been finalised, there are usually AH in Maths, Chemistry and Physics.